Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/team-operations/internship-playbook.md

 ✅ **Do:**
 - Update cards in real-time
-- Break large tasks into <2 hour chunks
+- Break large tasks into under 2-hour chunks
 - Use labels consistently
 - Add due dates for time-sensitive items
 - Comment on blockers immediately